51Degrees/specifications/pipeline-specification/features/exception-handling.md

 Apart from the 'Process' function, almost all user interaction is handled through Flow Data.
-The general guidance is that these functions and accessors should only throw errors/exceptions if the failure is likely due to something that the API user has done wrong.
+The general guidance is that these functions and accessors SHOULD only throw errors/exceptions if the failure is likely due to something that the API user has done wrong.

 For example, passing a null parameter when a value is mandatory or attempting to access result data before 'Process' has been called.

-These are both things that the user should correct by making changes to their code.
+These are both things that the user will need to correct by making changes to their code.

 ## Web integration